DannyArends/CTLmapping/README.md

 profiles (similar to QTL profiles) of this 'loss of correlation' measurement show a very high degree of overlap with classical QTL profiles, BUT additional information is easily extracted from phenotype x phenotype interaction plots.
-With the right dataset (ideally a combination of: classical phenotypes, protein abundance and gene expression) QCL shows the genetic wiring of the classical phenotypes and identify key players in the genetic / protein network underlying QTL and QCL.
+With the right dataset (ideally a combination of: classical phenotypes, protein abundance and gene expression) CTL shows the genetic wiring of the classical phenotypes and identify key players in the genetic / protein network underlying QTL and CTL.

 Installation
 ------------